c-blake/bu/doc/vip.md

 about them. `percol` is literally the only other tool I found which honored the original IO flow control idea of pipe back pressure - not reading more at the end of pipeline (TUI) than is necessary.
-Back pressure can sometimes lighten total load by orders of magnitude, but its use of Python makes it quite slow.
+Back pressure can sometimes lighten total load by orders of magnitude, but `percol`'s use of Python makes it slow.

 There was some historical Unix `vip` vi-like program, but it's not installed anywhere these days and 40+ years is long enough to recycle a name.